Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 The Data Controller processes the Data for a maximum period of three (3) years from collection, unless the Data Subject revokes their consent in advance in the manner indicated in paragraph 10 below.

-After this period, the Data will be deleted or anonymised.
+After these periods, the Data will be deleted or anonymised.

 6) How we process the Data

-The Data Controller processes the Data using IT systems and authorised personnel who are authorised to collect, use, record, consult, store, delete, extract, communicate and restrict the Data.
+The Data Controller processes the Data using IT tools and personnel authorised to carry out collection, use, recording, consultation, storage, deletion, extraction, communication and restriction operations.

 In order to ensure an adequate level of protection, the Data Controller processes the Data by adopting technical and organisational security measures such as:

-• Cloud platform with double authentication system for the receipt, consultation, management and storage of requests from data subjects.
+• a cloud platform with a double authentication system for the receipt, consultation, management and storage of requests from data subjects.

-• Access to Data is restricted to authorised and specifically appointed personnel.
+• access to Data reserved exclusively for authorised and specifically appointed personnel.

 7) Who can access the Data

-Only persons authorised and appointed by the Data Controller may access the Data, exclusively for the purposes indicated in the previous paragraph 4).
+Only persons authorised and appointed by the Data Controller and/or any external Data Processors may access the Data, exclusively for the purposes indicated in the previous paragraph4) and who have committed themselves to confidentiality or are subject to an adequate legal obligation of confidentiality.

-The Data may also be processed by appointed suppliers acting as external Data Processors (IT service companies), which the Data Controller uses to receive and manage your request, as well as by any sub-suppliers appointed by the external Data Processors to enable the provision of the service.
+The Data may also be processed by suppliers appointed as external Data Processors (such as IT service companies), which the Data Controller uses to receive and manage your request, as well as by any sub-suppliers appointed by the external Data Processors to enable the provision of the service.

 8) Where the Data is stored